jluna0413/CultivAREmergent/docs/generated/README.md

 -   `get_dead_plants()`:
     -   Retrieves all dead plants (status ID 5).
     -   Returns a `list` of dictionaries, each containing information about a dead plant.
--   `get_plants_by_strain(strain_id)`:
+-   `get_plants_by_cultivar(cultivar_id)`:
-    -   Retrieves all plants associated with a specific strain.
+    -   Retrieves all plants associated with a specific cultivar.
-    -   `strain_id` (int): The ID of the strain.
+    -   `cultivar_id` (int): The ID of the cultivar.
-    -   Returns a `list` of dictionaries, each containing information about a plant of the specified strain.
+    -   Returns a `list` of dictionaries, each containing information about a plant of the specified cultivar.
 -   `add_plant(data)`:
     -   Adds a new plant to the database.
-    -   `data` (dict): A dictionary containing the plant's data (name, description, status, strain, zone, etc.).
+    -   `data` (dict): A dictionary containing the plant's data (name, description, status, cultivar, zone, etc.).
     -   Returns `{"success": True, "id": int}` on success, `{"success": False, "error": str}` on failure.
 -   `update_plant(data)`:
     -   Updates an existing plant's information.
-    -   `data` (dict): A dictionary containing the plant's updated data (ID, name, description, status, strain, zone, etc.).
+    -   `data` (dict): A dictionary containing the plant's updated data (ID, name, description, status, cultivar, zone, etc.).
     -   Returns `{"success": True, "plant_id": int}` on success, `{"success": False, "error": str}` on failure.
 -   `delete_plant(plant_id)`:
     -   Deletes a plant from the database, including associated images, activities, measurements, and status history.